aresdevo/animaide/README.md

 >
 > - **Activate on release:**
     When this option is selected tools will behave similar to previous version in the sense that they will become active as soon as you select them.
-If you unselect it  tools will become active only after you left-click and drag.
+If you unselect it, tools will become active only after you left-click and drag.
 >
 >   ![Installing 2](images/not_on_mouse_release.gif)